-Compared to CNN, Adam and Mini-batch SGD and SGD has a more stable converge rate.
+Compared to CNN, Adam, Mini-batch SGD, and SGD has a more stable converge rate.
 For the SGD, Lr = 0.01, it presents a smooth curve of gradient descent.
 However, please note that the loss of the SGD is in scale 10^7.
 Even after 100 epochs, the loss is still extremely large (200000+).
 By giving 500 more epochs, it should have a lower loss and higher accuracy.
 In SGD, Lr =0.05, we naively expected a faster convergence will be seen, but instead it cannot be converged due to the too high learning rate.
 From this point of view, we can conclude that SGD still has the lowest convergence rate.

 6.2 CNN vs MLP